top of page

 Routine foot care visits involving trimming, thinning and filing of toenails are designed to improve a patient’s mobility, decrease fall risk, provide overall foot comfort and promote better shoe fit.

-Regular maintenance of your nails will allow you to lead a more active lifestyle while improving your overall health and wellness.
+Regular maintenance of your nails may allow you to lead a more active lifestyle while improving your overall health and wellness.

 Corns/Calluses/Dry Heels*